ZiyangYE/DFL_Decoder/README.md

 ## STEP 2
 Change the path in the script, then run it.

-I basically only used the built-in libraries of Python except numpy.
-It should be OK to use python3.11 with numpy.
+I only used very commonly used libraries.
 If there are any dependency issues, please solve them yourself.

 The output is named output.npy & output.csv .

-Please handle the horizontal and vertical axes yourself.